Landlord news

 Stay up to date with the latest changes affecting Landlords across England and the wider UK.

-With major reforms coming into force from 1st May 2026, this year marks one of the most significant shifts in the private rented sector in decades.
+With major reforms having come into force from 1st May 2026, this year marks one of the most significant shifts in the private rented sector in decades.

 Below is a breakdown of the key developments that all Landlords should be aware of.